Venkatraman Radhakrishnan: Research

-He was invited to deliver the Milne Lecture in Oxford in 1987, and also gave the Jansky Lecture in 2000.
+He delivered the Milne Lecture in Oxford in 1987, and Jansky Lecture in 2000.

-He was the member of International Astronomical Union (IAU) and served on many of its committees, including Division VI Commission 34 on Interstellar Matter, Division X Commission 40 on Radio Astronomy, Division XI Commission 44 Space & High Energy Astrophysics, Division VI Interstellar Matter, Division X Radio Astronomy, and Division IX Space & High Energy Astrophysics.
+He was the member of International Astronomical Union (IAU) and served on some of its committees including Division VI Commission 34 on Interstellar Matter, Division X Commission 40 on Radio Astronomy, Division XI Commission 44 Space & High Energy Astrophysics, Division VI Interstellar Matter, Division X Radio Astronomy, and Division IX Space & High Energy Astrophysics.

 Personal life

-He was married to Mrs. Francoise-Dominique Barnard.
-They have a son Vivek Radhakrishnan.
+Radhakrishnan married Francoise-Dominique Barnard.
+They have a son, Vivek Radhakrishnan.

+Awards

+V. Radhakrishnan received numerous awards, some of which are listed below.